elifTech/Home-KIT/Arduino PIR Sensor with rapsberry(by mqqt)/README.md

 </ol>
 <h3>Workflow</h3>
 <p>The project provides simple functionality.
-We have Pir Sensor , Green Led and Red Led connected to arduino microcontroller.
-And our aim is to light Red Led if there is any motion detected, otherwise Green Led should be lighted</p>
+We have Pir Sensor , Green Led, Yellow Led and Red Led connected to arduino microcontroller.
+And our aim is to light Red Led if there is any motion detected, otherwise Green Led should be lighted, Yellow Led is lighted on startup</p>
 <p align="center">
   <img src="images/workflow-diagram.png"/>
 </p>